 Hopefully this new case can clarify what does remain a little murky when looked at on a case-by-case basis and judges will be better guided by how to properly and fairly rule, so that all involved remain able to meet their expenses and live up to the agreement signed at the time of divorce.

-If you have a question about spousal support or would like more information about how to have your spousal support payments lowered, please contact us today to schedule your free consultation with one of our experienced family law attorneys.
+If you have a question about spousal support or would like more information about how to have your spousal support payments lowered, please contact us today to schedule your initial consultation with one of our experienced family law attorneys.